 Orange to launch experimental 5G network amid telecom rush to the cloud

-MADRID, June 30 (Reuters) - Orange (ORAN.PA) said on Wednesday it will launch an experimental 5G network using a cloud-based open platform and artificial intelligence in July, as the telecom industry rushes to shift services onto the cloud in a bid to cut costs and modernise.
+MADRID (Reuters) - Orange said on Wednesday it will launch an experimental 5G network using a cloud-based open platform and artificial intelligence in July, as the telecom industry rushes to shift services onto the cloud in a bid to cut costs and modernise.

-Orange will build the network in Lannion, northern France, in partnership with companies such as Mavenir (MVNR.O), Casa Systems (CASA.O), Hewlett Packard Enterprise (HPE.N), Dell Technologies (DELL.N) and Xiaomi (1810.HK).
+Orange will build the network in Lannion, northern France, in partnership with companies such as Mavenir, Casa Systems, Hewlett Packard Enterprise, Dell Technologies and Xiaomi.

 “This experimental network will enable Orange to understand the customer benefit of a fully clouderised network, as well as AI,” Orange’s Chief Technology Officer Michael Trabbia told reporters on a call.